amiralitgh/dbinit/README.md

 # DBinit
 A helper to write Discrete Breather initial displacements for LAMMPS simulations of a 2d data file.

----

 ## Installation

-DBinit is a small Python / PyQt application.
-The easiest way to run it from source is:

 ```bash
 git clone https://github.com/amiralitgh/dbinit.git